-Laura administers our training and can answer your queries about how to log on to the national Church of England training portal for the online Basic and Foundation courses.
+Laura works with Becca as our safeguarding training administration and can answer your queries about how to log on to the national Church of England training portal for the online Basic and Foundation courses.

 In addition Laura links directly with all our clergy, PTO clergy and Readers and automatically books them on to refresher training at the appropriate time to keep our records accurate and issues the completion certificates when training has been completed.

 NSPCC helpline for Children and Adults: 0800 80 20 20

 This is a special helpline that has been set up for the Past Case review 2 for those who have been affected either directly or indirectly by abuse in a church or cathedral setting.
 Calls will be handled sensitively and confidentially.